pranjalchakraborty/Silkroad_S1API/README.md

 while the mult fields are corresponding reward increases. probability=1 in effects means those are necessary effects in the product to be accepted. optional means you may give them to get the added rewards as expressed in mult field.

-Tools:
-JSON editor/manipulator, splitter based on dealer and combiner into empire.json

 Tasks: